rvnminers-A-and-N/foxdwallet-android/README.md

 20. In the *SDK Quickfix Installation* pop-up window, read throught the license agreement and click on the *Accept* radio button and click *Next*.
 This will download and install the SDK/NDK, click *Finish* once the installation is done.
 21. Android Studio will now download all the required tool and build the project.
 This will take several minutes.
 22. If any information dialogs are visible in the lower-right corner, click on the link and follow the instructions.
 You may have more than one.
 For example you may see a dialog indicating *Plugin Update Recommended - Android Gradle Plugin is ready to update* or *Restart to activate plugin updates*.
 Click on the underlined actions for each of these and follow the prompts.
-23. Select the build variant by clicking on the *Build Variants* tab near the bottom of the left-side (available options are rvnDebug, rvnRelease, rvnTestnetDebug, and rvnTestnetRelease).
-For general testing and development the best option is to choose the *rvnTestnetDebug* in the *Build Variants / Active Build Variant* window.
+23. Select the build variant by clicking on the *Build Variants* tab near the bottom of the left-side (available options are foxdDebug, foxdRelease, foxdTestnetDebug, and foxdTestnetRelease).
+For general testing and development the best option is to choose the *foxdTestnetDebug* in the *Build Variants / Active Build Variant* window.
 Also select the *x86_64* in the *Build Variants / Active ABI* window.
 24. In the *Android Studio / Build* window the build should now show *ravenwallet-android: successful*, there may be warnings, these can be ignored.
 25. The following steps allow you to run and test the app in an *Android Virtual Device*.
 26. In *Android Studio*, click on *Tools->AVD Manager* from the menu.